Cerasee bush is the local name Jamaican natives use for the Momordica Charantia plant.

 However, please keep in mind that none of these benefits has been approved for medicinal use.
 Therefore should not be used for treating any illness.

 Also excessive use of Cerasee has been linked to some serious side effects.
-So be careful when using Cerasee plant products.
+So be careful when using Cerasee products.

 Disclaimer: This website is for informational purposes only.
 Nothing stated on this site should be viewed as medical advice.
 Please speak to a Professional Healthcare Provider about matters related to your healthcare.